spboyer/cloud-native-show/episodes/episode1.md

 # The "What" and "Why" of Cloud Native and .NET Core

+## Intro

+Part 1: Cloud Native – what is it?
+Loosley defined, it's running scalable applications in the cloud using containers, microservices, and immutable infrastructure managed with through devops.
+I'm going to talk to Brendan Burns and find out what it really means today.

+Part 2: Each service of a cloud native application is developed with the language and/or framework best suited for the job.
+APIs, serverless, web applications, and streaming services are a few examples. .NET Core is language built right on campus, let's go talk to Scott Hunter to find out why NET Core should be a first thought for cloud native apps.

 ## What is Cloud Native

 As [defined](https://github.com/cncf/toc/blob/master/DEFINITION.md#cncf-cloud-native-definition-v10) by Cloud Native Computing Foundation (CNCF)